 Will you be learning from instructors with advanced degrees or will you be learning from instructors who went through the course themselves?
 How many years of practical experience do the instructors have?
 Are they industry professionals?
 How often is the curriculum updated?
 The more you know about the instructors and how they are chosen, the easier it will be for you to recognize a good program versus a not so good one.

-Is the teaching style left up to the instructor?
+Is the teaching style left up to the instructor in coding bootcamp?
 Is there a schoolwide basic teaching style that applies to everyone?
 Will it be hands-on or hands-off?
 If you need one-on-one instruction will you be able to get it?
 Is tutoring available?
 Try to get as much detail as you can to determine whether an instructor’s teaching style fits your desired learning method.

 Outside work and extracurricular activities are great ways to build your skills beyond a classroom.
 Will the school leave finding outside work or extracurricular activities up to you?
 Or does the school have planned activities for all students to participate in?